nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### End
 {:.no_toc}
-Congratulations on successfully completing TutorAid's beginner's tutorial :tada:
+Congratulations on successfully completing TutorAid's beginner's tutorial :tada: <br>
 But why quit now?
 Since you have completed the tutorial, you can go ahead and key in `clear` in the command box to remove all the sample data and to add in some of your own students and lessons.
 You can also experiment with some of the other TutorAid commands that are listed below in [Features](#5-features).
 Happy Learning!